Back to blog

 • Nevada: Resale package

-Using the wrong term doesn't necessarily prevent you from getting the document, but it can cause confusion with management company staff, especially at smaller companies.
+Using the wrong term won't necessarily prevent you from getting the document, but it can cause confusion with management company staff.
+Especially at smaller companies where the person answering the phone is also the person preparing the letter.

 How to Order Without the Headache